xsporina/prospekt_scraper/README.md

 # Prospekt Scraper

-A web scraper for prospektmaschine.de that collects brochure information from various shops.
+A web scraper for prospektmaschine.de that collects brochure information from hypermarket category shops.

 ## Features